BenCaiello/isoSegDenoise/docs/source/Install.rst

 =============================

 With the default pip install of palmettobug, this package should be automatically installed as a dependency.
-However, if needed you manually do this with:
+However, if you want to install this package on its own:

 >>> pip install isosegdenoise